jakebailey/talk-ts-congress-2023/slides.md

 }
 ```

-This step transforms the above into:
+This step converts them to named imports:

 ```ts
 import { createScanner, SourceFile } from "./_namespaces/ts";